jschinasi/Projects/README.md

+# Welcome to Jake Schinasi's Repository!
-# This repository contains the files and projects I have created in multiple languages.
+# This repository contains code I wrote in various classes